niejuhu/mytools/README.md

 * Repack boot.img
 * Flash new boot.img back to android phone

+## android/kernel/

+Used to decompress kernel and print kernel symbols like /proc/kallsyms

+## android/verify\_ota.py

+Used to verify an ota file against a certificate file in x509 format.

 ## unpack.py

 Used to unpack pseudo crypt zip/apk file.

-## android/verify\_ota.py

-Used to verify an ota file against a certificate file in x509 format.

-## gerrit.py
+## ccodeslice

-A gerrit helper program.
-Used to add reviewer, review, verify, cherry-pick and generate review url for batch of changes.
+C code slice